oruga-ui/oruga/packages/docs/components/Notification.md

 ## Notification component

-> Bold notification blocks to alert your users of something
+> Bold notification blocks to alert your users of something.

 ```html
 <o-notification></o-notification>